mgmarlow/knavehack/content/index.md

 - **falling**: 1d6 direct damage per 10’ fallen.
 If at least three of the dice roll a 6, the PC is instantly killed.

+- **hungry**: PCs who go hungry carry fewer items. -1 item slot for every day without food.
+When all item slots are exhausted, the PC starves to death.

 - **thirst**: Each day without drinking water applies a -5 penalty to all checks.
 After three days, pass a `CON` check every day or die.